Kelvinskell/pymetrics/README.md

 **If program execution is successful, no output will be printed to the screen.**

-It is my hope that this program will serve your purposes.
+It is my hope that this application will serve your purposes.

 Connect with me on [LinkedIn](https://www.linkedin.com/in/kelvin-onuchukwu-3460871a1)